 Under the bill, if the employer shows that it acted in good faith and that it had reasonable grounds for believing its conduct was not a violation of minimum wage requirements, the court or California Labor Commissioner has the discretion to refuse to award liquidated damages.

 What AB 2074 Means To Employers And Employees

 Given the ongoing changes to California's minimum wages, employers should make sure they adjust employees' wages accordingly.
 Employers should confirm they are paying their employees the correct wages, including the minimum wage and overtime.
 In California, almost all employees must be paid at least the minimum wage rate–the new rate of $9.00 per hour went into effect on July 1, 2014, however there are some employees such as outside salespersons, who are exempt from the minimum wage laws.

 Just as important, make sure your employees are properly classified as exempt or non-exempt from overtime laws in accordance with the law.
 Otherwise, Assembly Bill 2074 may allow employees to bring claims for liquidated damages as late as 2017 for minimum wage violations occurring right now.
-To discuss this topic in further detail please feel free to contact leading California employment lawyers at Kingsley & Kingsley.
-Call toll-free at (888) 500-8469 or click here to contact us.
+To discuss this topic in further detail please feel free to contact leading California employment lawyers at Kingsley and Kingsley.
+Call us at (818) 990-8300 or click here to contact us.